 Leg length discrepancies are differences between the lengths of your legs.
-Not only can the actual difference vary from person to person but also how much it affects daily life.
+The actual difference in leg length and its effect on daily life can vary from person to person.
 Small discrepancies often go unnoticed and do not need to be treated.
 Larger differences may affect posture or cause a limp during walking.
 The discrepancy may be from the upper leg bone (femur) or the lower leg bone (tibia).

 Common causes include bone infection, bone diseases, previous injuries, or broken bones.
 Other causes may include birth defects, arthritis where there is a loss of articular surface, or neurological conditions.